AcademicsAcademicsAcademics

 Data Pipelines and Platforms Track

-Choose any course from a different track, additional courses in your chosen track, or any course from the list below.
+Choose any course from a different track for 3 credits, additional courses in your chosen track, or any course from the list below.

 Choose specific projects throughout the program that best showcase your particular skills and demonstrate program learning outcomes.
-Completed projects are included in the final portfolio and submitted to a panel of faculty for review during your final term.
+Completed projects are included in the final portfolio and submitted for review during your final term.

-The online Master of Science in Information Systems program meets the same high academic standards as Syracuse University’s on-campus program.
-The curriculum is 36 credits and can be completed in as few as 18 months.
+The online Master of Science in Information Systems Executive Program meets the same high academic standards as Syracuse University’s on-campus program.
+The curriculum is 30 credits and can be completed in as few as 15 months.
 The curriculum is structured as follows:

 Primary Coursework – 12 Credits